-When it comes taxes and duties, don’t feel alone if you’re left confused.
+When it comes cruising and duty-free shopping, don’t feel alone if you’re left confused.
 The labyrinth of regulations and rules regarding what is taxed and what isn’t can give you a headache.

-At the same time, however, you can use these rules to your advantage and save a ton of money on things like alcohol, cigarettes, and other pricey goods that are for sale in the “Duty-Free Shops” that are onboard nearly every cruise (and in many ports).
+At the same time, however, you can use these rules to your advantage and potentially save money on things like alcohol, cigarettes, and other pricey goods that are for sale in the duty-free shops that are onboard nearly every cruise (and in many ports of call).

-Duty Free Doesn’t Mean Tax Free (Despite the Signs)
+Duty-Free Doesn’t Mean Completely Tax-Free (Despite the Signs)

-What this doesn’t mean, however, is that you are done with the taxman… or that you can simply buy barrels of booze and cigarettes to last you a year.
-Once you get back home from your cruise, then you have to go through customs.
+What this doesn’t mean, however, is that you are done with the taxman… or that you can simply buy barrels of booze and cigarettes to last you a year and bring them home.

 At customs, you must declare everything of value that you are bringing back to the United States — including things you bought in duty-free shops.